fsouza/fnlfmt/README.md

 Similarly `if` forms and arrow forms will occasionally be allowed to be one line if the original code had them as one-liners.

+By design there is no way to configure it; the indentation should be considered canonical other than bugs or when new features are added to Fennel itself.

 ## Known issues